On Stochastic Partial Differential Equations and their applications to Derivative Pricing through a conditional Feynman-Kac formula: Numerical analysis

+\begin{remark} The python code utilised for all our numerical experiments can be found on GitHub \citep{das2023}.
+In particular, what is provided are: \begin{itemize} \item Routines which compute European put/call option prices via the Monte-Carlo Mixing Solution method, Full Monte-Carlo method and our mixed Monte-Carlo PDE method. \item A routine which compares the runtimes and errors in the aforementioned methods. \end{itemize} \end{remark}

+\Cref{fig:impvol} shows a plot of the implied volatility curve obtained from all three methods in the Inverse-Gamma model with the aforementioned parameters.
+One can see qualitatively that the mixed Monte-Carlo PDE method does indeed reproduce the implied volatility curve well.
+More detailed and quantitative numerical results are provided in \Cref{appen:numericalresults}.

-One will note that there is ostensibly a mismatch between the number of steps per day and paths considered for our numerical experiments in \Cref{table:IGaimpvolsSP,table:IGaimpvolsFullMC}.
+One will note that for the two methods, there is ostensibly a mismatch between the number of time-steps per day and paths chosen in our numerical experiments in \Cref{table:IGaimpvolsSP,table:IGaimpvolsFullMC}.
 However, this is not necessarily the case.
-First, it is not quite clear if the number of time-steps utilised by these two methods can be directly compared.
-The mixed Monte-Carlo / PDE method requires a time discretisation of $V$ as well as the SPDE, however the Full Monte-Carlo method requires a time discretisation of $V$ and $X$.
-The apparent mismatch between the number of paths considered for the two methods can be easily clarified as well.
-Via properties of conditional expectation, one can show that given a number of paths, the Monte-Carlo standard error for the mixed Monte-Carlo / PDE method is significantly less than that of the Full Monte-Carlo method.
+First, it does not seem appropriate to directly compare the number of time-steps utilised by these two methods, since the mixed Monte-Carlo PDE method requires a time discretisation of $V$ as well as the SPDE, however the Full Monte-Carlo method requires a time discretisation of both $V$ and $X$.
+Secondly, the apparent mismatch between the number of paths considered for the two methods can be easily clarified as well.
+Via properties of conditional expectation, one can show that given a number of paths, the Monte-Carlo standard error for the mixed Monte-Carlo PDE method is significantly less than that of the Full Monte-Carlo method.
+Intuitively this makes sense; simulation of $X$ usually contributes the most to the Monte-Carlo variance, however in our mixed Monte-Carlo PDE method we bypass simulation of $X$ by offloading it to the PDE component.
+In fact this highlights a substantial advantage of our mixed Monte-Carlo PDE method; bluntly speaking the PDE component does the hard work by handling $X$, whereas the Monte-Carlo component does the easier work by tackling $V$.

+At first glance it may seem that the run times of the mixed Monte-Carlo PDE method pale in comparison to the Full Monte-Carlo method.
+However these are not at all comparable, as another significant advantage of the mixed Monte-Carlo PDE method is that as it is a PDE method, we obtain the price of the put option for various $S_0$ values (250 values in this case!), whereas the Full Monte-Carlo method only obtains it for a single value.

-For the mixed Monte-Carlo / PDE method, we have considered a special case where we utilise 1,000,000 paths for each choice of \#Steps/day.
-This is in an attempt to reduce the Monte-Carlo standard error sufficiently low, so that it is negligible compared to the time and space discretisation error, thereby giving us a better idea of what the combined time and space discretisation errors solely are.
+For the mixed Monte-Carlo PDE method, we have considered a special case where we utilise 1,000,000 paths for each choice of \#Steps/day.
+This is in an attempt to reduce the Monte-Carlo standard error sufficiently low so that it is negligible compared to the time and space discretisation error, thereby giving us a better idea of what the combined time and space discretisation errors solely are.
 For the Full Monte-Carlo method, we have proceeded in a similar manner, where we have considered a case with 10,000,000 paths for each choice of \#Steps/day.